-When suing someone or being sued, the process can be time-consuming.
+Lawsuits can be time-consuming, whether you are the one suing or the one being sued.
 Generally, the more issues sorted out before trial, the shorter the trial proceedings will be - and we understand time is money.
 A case may go through a number of stages before reaching a resolution, depending on the needs of the parties involved.
 Let us help you save time and money on your lawsuit - call our Sioux City, Sioux Falls or Omaha office today!

 "We are in a dispute and our C-Level executives cannot agree on how we should resolve the matter.
 What should we do?"

 You should engage Goosmann Law when the dispute begins, before a lawsuit is filed.
 Get the protection you need.
 Internal emails you create regarding the dispute may later be discoverable.
 Letters or emails you send to the other side may come back to bite you.
 Goosmann lawyers know how to minimize risk, create a strategy to accomplish your goals, and protect you from the unknown.
 It’s crucial to preserve all evidence and not create bad evidence in the event the matter is not resolved, escalates, and ends up in a trial.
 An early fact investigation may also reveal claims and monetary damages you did not know you had rights to under the law.
 Know your rights by working with Goosmann Law early in the process.